 Manure & Compost

-Processed Animal Manures in Organic Production – USDA Organic Guidance Document helps to highlight the policy for composting.
+Processed Animal Manures in Organic Production – USDA Organic Guidance Document helps to highlight the regulations, record keeping and storage/handling for manure and manure-based composting.

 Biodynamic Farming & Compost Preparation – This document provides an overview of biodynamic farming and resources on the specialized practice of biodynamic composting.

-Composting – The Basics – This publication addresses materials that are needed to begin a compost pile as well as techniques for successfully managing the composting process.
+Composting – The Basics – This publication addresses materials that are needed to begin a compost pile and techniques for successfully managing the composting process.

 Conservation & Food Safety